PLEASE ALWAYS CHECK THE MAIN PAGE FOR CURRENT RATES AND PACKAGES

 Say you have a 95,000 word novel you’d like to have line-edited.
 You’ve never worked with me before, but you know someone who has, you enjoyed an anthology I edited, or you’re a fan of my fiction…

 Step 3) You decide which kind of editing you want.
 I write up the contract and email it to you; you agree.
 I send you an invoice via Paypal, which you pay promptly.
-If you’re doing the line editing, that would be:
+If you’re doing only simple line editing, the invoice could show:

 95,000 x $0.01 = $950